TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 issues which runTests.sh hides away.
 The goal was to have a dead simple mechanism to execute tests. runTests.sh does that.

-Additionally, wrapping details in runTests.sh gives the core the opportunity to change docker-compose details without affecting the outer caller API: We can change things on docker level, adapt the script and nothing changes on the consuming side.
+Additionally, wrapping details in runTests.sh gives the Core the opportunity to change docker-compose details without affecting the outer caller API: We can change things on docker level, adapt the script and nothing changes on the consuming side.
 This detail is pretty convenient since it reduces the risk of breaking consuming scripts like other CI systems.